imauice/angular-template/README.md

 <!--Images here-->

-You can go to sign in or sign up page with this route <!--route here-->
+You can go to sign in or sign up page with these routes <!--route here-->

 <!-- CONTRIBUTING -->
 ## Contributing